NERSCPowering Scientific Discovery for 50 Years

 Timeline

-• November 2020 - July 2021: Cabinets containing GPU compute nodes and service nodes for the Phase 1 system arrived on-site and are being configured and tested.
+• November 2020 - July 2021: Cabinets containing GPU compute nodes and service nodes for the Phase 1 system arrived on-site and were configured and tested.

 • Summer 2021: When the Phase 1 system installation was completed, NERSC started to add users in several phases, starting with NESAP teams.